suwebdev/syllabi/Syllabus-3020.md

 In order to complete the work in this course, you will need to have a few services at your disposal:

-### Github
+### GitHub

-You will use your Github account to access project resources, to host your working repositories, and to publish your working web pages.
+You will use your GitHub account to access project resources, to host your working repositories, and to publish your working web pages.
 Github is a service that allows you to store and share your work with other developers.
 It is a commonly used tool in web development, and an